mycroft/bookish-couscous/README.md

     FROM kyf WHERE user_id = ?
 AND rel_user_id = ?
 ```

 ## Known drawbacks & possible enhancements

 - timezones are not managed;
+- used uint64 for ts, (especially in protobuf), didn't look for timestamp types.
-- long sessions are not managed either (multiple days/nights);
+- long sessions are not managed either (multiple nights);
 - data generator could be enhanced to simulate day periods in days & nights, create similar
   patterns, and make a better use of SPs
-- there is a lot of things that could be cached on FO side
-- multiple fo!!!
 - May require better integration testing